elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> According to the MDN, it gets replaced with getPrototypeOf and setPrototypeOf, because of the performance issues related to its use.
+  <div><strong>Interview Response:</strong> According to the MDN, the creators replaced it with getPrototypeOf and setPrototypeOf, because of the performance issues related to its use.
 </div><br />

 :::note